 geocaching in saw mill river audubon sanctuaries

 Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
-As of Fall 2013, fifteen different geocaches have been hidden in Saw Mill River Audubon sanctuaries.
+As of June 2020, 29 different geocaches are active in Saw Mill River Audubon sanctuaries. [ SMRA geocaches list ]

 Once a geocache is found, the finder signs a log book in the cache to record their find, can log their find online at geocaching.com and may also trade with simple items stored in the cache container.
 Then the cache is placed back in its original hiding place.